ccubed/Shosetsu/README.md

 Python VNDB API Bindings for Python 3.5+ using asyncio.
 (really I just scrape the website, because the tcp api doesn't even follow its own rules)

+The build present on Github is a stable build only.
+For development builds please see https://git.vertinext.com/ccubed/Shosetsu

 # Current Endpoints
 ## Shosetsu.search_vndb(stype, term)
 ```